 Ensuring contractors are compliant, timesheets sent, temps are paid, getting your invoices raised and settled, navigating the recruitment legislation and chasing up your own debtors can not only spiral out of control but eat into your time that would be better spent recruiting.
 Surround yourself by experts in their fields and get support.
 Trying to save money by skimping in the short term will cost you and your business in the long term; that’s a fact.

-On the topic of cash flow – one of the potentially most show stopping obstacles to a new freelance recruitment business is generating and managing your cash flow.
+On the topic of cash flow – one of the potentially most show stopping obstacles to a new recruitment business owner is generating and managing your cash flow.
 But it doesn’t need to be.

 So, you’re spending time on the right things; business development and networking.
 That’s great!
 But remember that traditional methods of growing your business and generating candidates are starting to lose out to newer ones.